 - Total Debt Service is the monthly principal and interest payment on the proposed loan (and sometimes includes additional debt obligations specific to the property).

 When this ratio is 1.00 or higher, the property’s income can cover its debt.
-However, most lenders set higher DSCR requirements to ensure extra cushion—often at 1.20 or 1.25, though 1.15 is sometimes acceptable for properties with strong market potential.
+However, most lenders set higher DSCR loan requirements to ensure extra cushion—often at 1.20 or 1.25, though 1.15 is sometimes acceptable for properties with strong market potential.

 Why DSCR Matters to Real Estate Investors